How to use the command 'kcat' (with examples)

 Explanation:

-• path/to/file is the path to the file from which the messages will be read and published.
+• path/to/file gives the file path from where the messages will be read and published.

 Use case 6: List metadata for all topics and brokers